ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : A nonce used by the client instance to verify the callback after interaction is completed.
 REQUIRED if the interaction finish method requested by the client instance is possible for this request.
 See {{response-interact-finish}}.

 `expires_in` (integer):
 : The number of integer seconds after which this set of interaction responses will expire and no longer be usable by the client instance.
 If the interaction methods expire, the client MAY re-start the interaction process for this grant request by sending an [update](#continue-modify) with a new [interaction request](#request-interact) section.
 OPTIONAL.
-If omitted, the interaction response modes returned do not expire.
+If omitted, the interaction response modes returned do not expire but MAY be invalidated by the AS at any time.

 Additional interaction mode responses can be defined in the [Interaction Mode Responses Registry](#IANA-interaction-response).